rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

 };
 ```

-after removing the `saved-image-blend` section I have something akin to what I want, but there is still problems to solve.
+After removing the `saved-image-blend` section I have something akin to what I want, but there is still problems to solve.

 ## The maths

 Time to deal with that pesky distant dependant duration function.

-picom gives you a few mathematical operations `+ - * / and ^`.
+Picom gives you a few mathematical operations `+ - * / and ^`.
 My first thought is we need to get the distance of how for the window is moving so:

 ```
 x_diff='window-x - window-x-before'